about fleur GRENIER.

 In November 2014 I was invited to The Worshipful Company of Pewterers to strike my mark at a Touchmark Ceremony.
 The Worshipful Company of Pewterers was established in 1478 to take control of the expanding pewter trade.

 On completing an apprenticeship, pewterers were required to register a ‘touchmark‘ to be stamped on their wares, which had to meet set standards of quality.
 Inspectors or ‘searchers’ from the Company travelled around England visiting workshops and testing items.
 Substandard wares, often containing too much lead, incurred fines and were liable to destruction.

 The ceremony is now done purely for makers to register their marks so future generations can identify pewter pieces.
 The ceremony involves stamping a name punch onto a pewter sheet in front of the court and the master.

-Fleur feels very honoured to have her mark alongside the many other pewtersmiths from the last 500 years
+I feel very honoured to know that my touch mark is now alongside the many other pewtersmiths from the last 500 years

 I have worked with pewter for over 20 years and I have a passion for it as a material.
 Over the years I have become an expert in working with it, as well as running workshops to pass on these skills in 2010 the publisher Crowood Press commissioned me to write a book exploring techniques, processes and designing with pewter.
 The book was written to enable people with some metal work experience and those who have never done any of this type of work before to gain skills so they can make their own pewter products.